CamachoJon/project_twitter/README.md

 Twitter clone using Solidity.
-Fial version of the code can be found in "master" branch.
+Final version of the code can be found in "master" branch.

 Link: https://twitter-clone-solidity.netlify.app/